Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform-fusion/connection-profiles.md

 ---
 title: "Connection profiles"
 id: "connection-profiles"
-description: "Configure the connection profile for your dbt project."
+description: "Configure the connection profile for your dbt project in Fusion."
 ---